 What is the role of Christians in a housing crisis?

-This election season Bishop Justin will call the church to join a period of prayer, reflection and action, as part of the nationwide call by the Archbishops to prayer and action.
-As church members – homeowners, renters, landlords, communities and voters – we will consider the part we can each play, and listen to God’s call.
+This election season Bishop Justin called the church to join a period of prayer, reflection and action, as part of the nationwide call by the Archbishops to prayer and action.
+As church members – homeowners, renters, landlords, communities and voters – we have considered the part we can each play, and have listened to God’s call.